Arkleseisure/Arkleseisure.github.io/pages/xor.md

 We ask chatgpt at the end to explain its interpretation so we can pick it apart.

 ### Final layer prompt
-*Understanding how the intermediate neurons work isn't sufficient to understand how they're combined into making the final output, so for this we need a final addition tot the prompt.
+Understanding how the intermediate neurons work isn't sufficient to understand how they're combined into making the final output, so for this we need a final addition to the prompt.
 First we include the weights and biases as before, so that it can understand how the previous layer connects to the output.
-Then, we add the outputs for each input of the xor function so that it can evaluate where the network works and where it doesn't.*
+Then, we add the outputs for each input of the xor function so that it can evaluate where the network works and where it doesn't.

-Once you have found the values of these features, use the following data to summarise how you think the rest of the network works:
+*Once you have found the values of these features, use the following data to summarise how you think the rest of the network works:
  Final layer weights: [[-1.0413832664489746, 1.0335971117019653, 0.7824711203575134, 0.38914060592651367]]
  Final layer biases: [0.002885989611968398]
  Outputs: